OSB Boards

 What is OSB?

 OSB stands for Oriented Strand Board.
 OSB is created using adhesives and layers of wood strands, hence the name.
-And is also known as a sterling board and is manufactured out of compressed layers of wood strands with construction adhesives like wax and synthetic resin.
+It is also known as a sterling board and is manufactured out of compressed layers of wood strands with construction adhesives like wax and synthetic resin.
 OSB boards have been used in the market since 1963 and unlike other boards, in OSB boards the strip of wood is placed strategically rather than randomly to increase the strength of the boards.

 OSB Board Flooring